darxtrix/resume/index.md

 ## About Me

 Fascinated by the internet and enjoying the art of programming, thriving to combine them into my everyday work.
-I go by the alias **darxtrix** on the Internet.
-In case you missed:
 <pre>
 <p>- I blog about my work and projects at <a href="https://medium.com/@darxtrix">Medium</a> & <a href="http://darxtrix.in">darxtrix.in</a>
 - Checkout my open source projects at <a href="https://github.com/darxtrix">GitHub</a>